tgokal/MCW-ML-Ops/Hands-on lab/Before the HOL - MLOps.md

    - **Location**: Select the location closest to your users and the data resources to create your workspace.

-   - **Workspace edition**: **Basic**.
-The workspace type (Basic & Enterprise) determines the features to which you’ll have access and pricing.
-Exercises in this tutorial works on either Basic or Enterprise editions.

    ![The Machine Learning Create form is displayed populated with the aforementioned values.
 The Review + Create button is highlighted.](media/bhol-02a.png 'Create Azure Machine Learning Workspace page')

 7. After you are finished configuring the workspace, select **Review + Create**.
 Select **Create** after you review the fields you just entered.